 Market Update for Metro & Greater Vancouver

-Last month’s sales were 33.3 per cent below the 10-year October sales average.
+Last year’s sales total was 13.4 per cent below the 10-year sales average.

 Generally, analysts say downward pressure on home prices occurs when the ratio dips below 12 per cent for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.

 Sales of detached homes in December 2022 reached 371, a 53.3 per cent decrease from the 794 detached sales recorded in December 2021.
 The benchmark price for a detached home is $1,823,300.
 This represents a 5.1 per cent decrease from December 2021, a 1.8 per cent decrease compared to November 2022, and an 11.4 per cent decrease over the past six months.

 Sales of apartment homes reached 702 in December 2022, a 52 per cent decrease compared to the 1,464 sales in December 2021.
 The benchmark price of an apartment home is $713,700.
 This represents a 1.7 per cent increase from December 2021, a 0.9 per cent decrease compared to November 2022, and a 6.9 per cent decrease over the past six months.